Diane Hart: Later career

-Later, she ran in the General Election of 1970 as an Independent candidate for Lewisham South but lost her deposit.
-She was criticised by Germaine Greer in a footnote in the last pages of her work The Female Eunuch.
+Later, she ran in the general election of 1970 as an Independent candidate for Lewisham South, but lost her deposit.
+She was criticised by Germaine Greer in a footnote in the last pages of Greer's work The Female Eunuch.

-In 1977, Hart led a legal action (Source: The Times, 25 August 1977) against the actors' union Equity, of which she was a longstanding member, to stop a referendum of their members over changes to union rules.
+In 1977, Hart led a legal action against the actors' union Equity, of which she was a longstanding member, to stop a referendum of their members over changes to union rules.
 Four years later, she also successfully took on the Aga Khan Foundation United Kingdom, conducting the five-day 'plaintiff in person' without legal counsel.
-She was awarded £750 damages at the High Court (Source: The Times, 16 June 1981) to compensate her for the noise and nuisance caused by the construction of the Ismaili Centre opposite her home in London nearby the Victoria and Albert Museum.
+She was awarded £750 damages at the High Court to compensate her for the noise and nuisance caused by the construction of the Ismaili Centre opposite her home in London nearby the Victoria and Albert Museum.

-Hart was also plaintiff in person in her litigation in 1985, when she was awarded £15,000 (Source: The Times, 12 November 1985) in libel damages after a clip was taken from Games That Lovers Play (1971), a film in which she appeared with Joanna Lumley, Richard Wattis, Jeremy Lloyd, Penny Brahms and Nan Munro.
+Hart was also plaintiff in person in her litigation in 1985, when she was awarded £15,000 in libel damages after a clip was taken from Games That Lovers Play (1971), a film in which she appeared with Joanna Lumley, Richard Wattis, Jeremy Lloyd, Penny Brahms and Nan Munro.
 This clip was incorporated illegally into a pornographic film called Electric Blue, 002.

-In her last years, she spent time at the Chelsea Arts Club, where she was a member and where she everyday completed The Times and The Daily Telegraph cryptic crosswords with great speed.
+In her last years, Hart spent time at the Chelsea Arts Club, where she was a member, and where every day completed The Times and The Daily Telegraph cryptic crosswords with great speed.
 She could usually be seen cycling to and from the club, between the West End and the King's Road, on her bicycle in a full-length mink coat.

-Personal life
+Personal life and death

 For 12 years from 1956, Hart was married to the television broadcaster Kenneth MacLeod, until they separated in 1968.
 MacLeod was one of the first seen in the early days of Rediffusion, and from 1968 for many years he was the 6 o'clock evening Westward Diary anchorman at Westward Television.
 They had two daughters.

+Hart died on 7 February 2002, aged 75.